 '''

-class uplink.response_handler(func)
+class uplink.response_handler(handler, requires_consumer=False)

 '''

 A decorator for creating custom response handlers.

 To register a function as a custom response handler, decorate the function with this class.
 The decorated function should accept a single positional argument, an HTTP response object: